-The origin of the English lantern clock Part 1: Comparison with European Gothic clocks
+The origin of the English lantern clock Part 2: The earliest lantern clocks

-The issue totals 144 pages and is illustrated mainly in colour, and is completed by the regular sections, Book Reviews, Picture Gallery, AHS Programme and Calendar, AHS News, Letters to the Editor and Further Reading.
+The issue totals 144 pages and is illustrated mainly in colour, and is completed by the regular sections Horological News, Book Reviews, AHS Programme and Calendar, AHS News, Letters to the Editor and Further Reading.

 Find out what we have published in recent issues of Antiquarian Horology here > Sample article

 Want to see a sample article from the journal?
 Find one here > Indexes